dashapopova/Programming-Basics/FinalProjectGuidelines.md

 #### Final Project Suggestions

+##### Data analysis

+Read the contents of a file/webpage (.csv, .txt, html).
+Parse the contents (using regular expressions, a tokenizer, beautiful soup).
+Compute some basic stats (the mean, the total, the sum, the most frequent etc.).
+Visualize the basic stats (draw some plots).

+##### Introducing a new module

+Introduce a module that we haven't discussed in class, e.g., a module for parsing Praat files, or a module for working with JSON, describe what the module is used for and what it is useful for, show us how at least three methods of this module work, provide examples.

 ##### Funky dictionary

 Create a dictionary of funky (Russian) words -- slang, expressives, old-fashioned words, fairytale characters.
 If the word is already in the dictionary, the user will be able to see its definition and rate(!) it.
 If the word is not in the dictionary, the user should have an option of adding it and its definition to the dictionary.
 The user should have an option of seeing the words with the top most ratings.
 May be, you could also add the *fortune cookie word game* -- the user gets a randomly chosen word as a sort of prophecy for the day.